Year 5 are taught by Mrs Fry and Mrs Thurston and Miss Tuckley teaches 5KT on a Friday.

-Miss Devin, Mrs Hall and Mrs Lethbridge are our Year 5 Teaching Assistant and Mrs Arnold is our linked Learning Mentor (LAPS Team).
+Mrs Draper, Miss Mason and Mrs Lethbridge are our Year 5 Teaching Assistants and Mrs Arnold is our linked Learning Mentor (LAPS Team).

 Home Learning is provided and to be returned via your child’s Google Classroom.
 If you need to contact the team please email: Y5@gomerjuniorschool.co.uk